marmelab/react-admin/docs/useCanAccess.md

 `useCanAccessResources` can check the access to several resources in parallel (e.g. all the columns of a `<Datagrid>`) instead of just one for `useCanAccess`.

 It takes an object `{ action, resources, record }` as argument.
 The `resources` parameter is an array of resource names for which to check the access permission.
-In addition to react-query result properties, it returns a `canAccess` object that has a property for each provided resource determining whether the user has access to it.
+In addition to react-query result properties, it returns a `canAccess` object with a property for each provided resource, determining whether the user can access it.

 ```jsx
 import { useCanAccessResources, SimpleList } from 'react-admin';